clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Cindy Tang</h3>
         <h2 class="team-member-position">Senior Investment Manager</h2>
-        <p class="team-member-description">I'm Cindy Tang, a year 2 student double majoring in EF and AMPB.
-I joined CIM because I'm interested in Investment and Asset Management.
-Without a CS background, I'm a new starter and eager to learn more about using programming to analyze data since digitization is the trend in the financial industry.</p>
+        <p class="team-member-description">Cindy Tang is a Year 2 student double majoring in Economics and Finance and AMPB.
+She joined CIM because of her interest in investment and asset management.
+Cindy enjoys analyzing market trends, managing portfolios, and designing macro investment strategies.
+She’s eager to learn more about using programming to analyze data since digitization is the trend in the financial industry.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">
         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
-        <h3 class="team-member-name">Yang Runqi</h3>
+        <h3 class="team-member-name">Jason Yang</h3>
         <h2 class="team-member-position">Senior Investment Manager</h2>
         <p class="team-member-description">Hi!
 I am Yang Runqi, a year-3 student in the BEng + BBA double degree program, majoring in Computer Science and Finance and minoring in Computational Mathematics.As a Senior Portfolio Manager at CIM, I am very interested in the combination of computer and finance, and using Clojure to analyze the financial market is an exciting task.
 I am happy to join CIM and look forward to further cooperation with you.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">
         <img class="team-member-pfp" src="/img/team-members-pic/Phillip-Ting.jpg"/>
-        <h3 class="team-member-name">Phillip Ting</h3>
+        <h3 class="team-member-name">Philip Ting</h3>
         <h2 class="team-member-position">Senior Investment Manager</h2>
         <p class="team-member-description">Philip is a year 4 Accounting and Finance student and a student ambassador at HKU Business School.
 Apart from his role as a senior portfolio manager at the CIM program, he is also part of the publicity team.
 He has 3 years of investment experience and is interested in macro investing, portfolio management, and multi-asset allocation. </p>
         <div class="team-member-pad"></div>